facelessuser/coloraide/docs/src/markdown/api/index.md

     Parameters | Defaults      | Description
     ---------- | ------------- | -----------
     `nans`     | `#!py True`   | Return channel values having undefined values resolved as defined values.
+    `precision`| `#!py None`   | If `precision` is not `#!py None`, the return values will be rounded according to the precision.
+If the precision is a sequence, each returned channel will be rounded according to the precision at the corresponding index in the sequence.

 Return